 Pizza Box Oven

 - Aluminum foil

 Make sure the pizza box is assembled and closed.
-Trace a square on the outside of the lid of the box.
-There should be about an inch between the edges of the box and the square outline.
+Trace a square on the outside of the box's lid.
+There should be about an inch between the box's edges and the square outline.
 Cut three sides of the square, leaving the hinge side uncut.
-Gently lift the cut portion and fold the uncut side to create a flap.
+Then, gently lift the cut portion and fold the uncut side to create a flap.
 Line the underside of the flap with aluminum foil, securing firmly with tape.
 You now have the reflector for your oven.

-Line the inside of the pizza box with black construction paper.
-This will help to absorb the sun’s heat.
+Line the inside of the pizza box with black construction paper, which will help absorb the sun’s heat.
 Stuff the edges of the box with newspaper to create insulation.

-With the flap open, line both the underside and top of the cut opening on the pizza box lid with plastic wrap.
-Once you have taped one side of the plastic, pull it tightly and then tape to secure.
-The plastic will let the sun’s light through, but keep its heat in the solar cooker.
+With the flap open, line both the underside and the top of the lid's cut opening with plastic wrap.
+Once you have taped one side of the plastic, pull it tightly, and then tape further to secure.
+The plastic will let the sun’s light through but keep its heat in the solar cooker.

 Two Box Cooker

 - Two cardboard boxes with lids (e.g. copy paper boxes, cardboard file boxes).
 One should be slightly smaller than the other

 - Insulation materials (e.g. rigid foam, fiberglass, newspaper, packing peanuts)